pantheon-systems/documentation/source/content/guides/local-development/02-configuration.md

 ## Local Configuration Files

-You'll need to configure database credentials matching your local database to develop locally.
+You must configure database credentials matching your local database to develop locally.
 Do not manually change these details in your primary configuration file (e.g. `settings.php` or `wp-config.php`), as this could commit changes to version control and trigger a connection error on Dev when pushing to Pantheon.

 We recommend using a local configuration file (e.g. `settings.local.php` or `wp-config-local.php`) that is excluded from version control and included by `settings.php` or `wp-config.php` when found.
 Since the local configuration file is ignored by Git, it won't be found on Pantheon but it will be applied when you run the site locally.